 With its golden sandy beach sweeping for miles and lapped by the Atlantic, Agadir is the perfect holiday resort.
 An impressive selection of luxury, first class hotels has developed along the southern shoreline and a dazzling array of boutiques, international cuisine and Moroccan restaurants makes Agadir a very cosmopolitan place.
-The region's miraculous climate, providing a minimum of 300 days of sunshine a year, has all you need for great seaside holidays all year round.
+The region's climate provides a minimum of 300 days of sunshine a year.

-Agadir is one of the World's most beautiful bays, it also has a marina which can receive several hundred pleasure boats.
-The coastal promenade allows you to stroll along more of the sea front, a popular place for a walk at any time of day, and offers a complete panorama of the whole bay.
+Agadir is one of the world's most beautiful bays, it also has a marina which can receive several hundred pleasure boats.
+The coastal promenade allows you to stroll along the sea front, a popular place for a walk at any time of day, and offers a complete panorama of the whole bay.

-In our opinion, Agadir has a modern feel; however, the traditional Moroccan atmosphere is not far away in the souk and in the surrounding villages where you can find a shopping bargain and a delicious home-cooked tagine for lunch.
+In our opinion, although Agadir offers the facilities of a modern resort the traditional Moroccan atmosphere is not far away in the souk and in the surrounding villages where you can find a shopping bargain and a delicious home-cooked tagine for lunch.
 We consider Agadir a great base for families wishing to enjoy the beach and the opportunity to explore Morocco's wonderful southern region.
 The Anti Atlas and High Atlas are close by as are Essaouira, Taroudant and even Marrakech.

-Destroyed by the earthquake of 1960, the kasbah no longer has its crenellated ramparts; nevertheless, this elevated site has a complete view of the bay, the port and the new town - it is enchanting at sundown, when the light is flecked with gold.
-Slightly to the south of the city centre the new medina was reconstructed from the 1990s onwards by Italian architect Coco Polizzi.
-It is an original and bold success, where the Moroccan soul still survives.
-The jewellery souk and the Moorish café are more than worth the detour.
+The town was mostly destroyed by the earthquake of 1960 and its kasbah, high up on the hill no longer has its crenellated ramparts.
+However, its location still offers a complete view of the bay, the port and the new town and is enchanting at sundown, when the light is flecked with gold.
+Slightly to the south of the city centre the new medina was reconstructed from the 1990s onwards by Italian architect Coco Polizzi; the jewellery souk and the Moorish café are more than worth the detour.

 The Amazigh heritage museum, which opened in 2000, is devoted to Agadir's Berber culture.
 It offers a clear and detailed educational trail, along with a rich collection of silver jewellery comprising necklaces, rings and finely crafted brooches.
 Just 70km due east of Agadir is Taroudant; encircling the old town, the ramparts stretch out over approximately 7km.
 Taking a horse-drawn carriage tour allows you to appreciate the scale of this thick crenellated adobe wall, which is punctuated with towers and bastions.
-Back in Agadir, stop at the port entrance for a quick bite of grilled fish or a small lobster.
-From 8am until noon, you can watch the auction from a specially built balcony in the market.
+Back in Agadir, stop at the port entrance for a quick bite of grilled fish or lobster; from 8am until noon you can watch the auction from a specially built balcony in the market.
 If you get there early, watch the men unload gigantic tuna fish, groupers and hammerhead sharks.

-A Sophisticated hotel at a great price, top quality cuisine and facilities; near beach.
-Definitely worth considering for a short or longer stay in Agadir.
+A sophisticated hotel at a great price, top quality cuisine and facilities and close to the beach.
+Definitely worth considering for a stay in Agadir.

-The Atlas Kasbah is the first eco-friendly accommodation in Morocco.
-It is located in the High Atlas Mountains just 20 min. from the beautiful beaches of Agadir.
+The multi award-winning Atlas Kasbah is the first eco-friendly accommodation in Morocco.
+It is located in the foothills of the High Atlas Mountains just 20 minutes from the beautiful beaches of Agadir ...